 Some potential event ideas include:

-6. Offer On-Demand Post-Broadcast
+6. Offer On-Demand Access Post-Broadcast

-By uploading your stream as a video on demand (VOD) file, your viewers can watch any of your past videos with ease.
+By uploading your stream as a video on demand (VOD) file, your viewers can watch any of your past videos with no problem at all.
 This can be a crucial step in building a loyal fan base, as new viewers can easily catch up and get to know your material.

 In general, you want to keep your live broadcasts streaming for as long as possible.
 Why?
 A longer live broadcast offers more time for your audience to get engaged.

 However, it’s important to note that engagement with live video tends to be much different than with VOD content.
 VODs that are shorter in length are more popular.

 With live streaming, on the other hand, the viewers participating have prepared and thought about watching your stream already.
 That’s the crucial difference between live and video on demand.

 Remember, the most important thing you can do while live streaming is to interact with your audience.
-Likewise, creating engaging content is the primary way to improve your viewership numbers.
+Creating engaging content regularly is the primary way to improve your viewership numbers.

 Thanks for reading, and good luck with your live broadcasts.